 Avoiding fees comes down to selecting a transcription company that fits your industry or business.

-Many general transcription companies, for instance, do well to transcribe lectures, sermons or podcasts while gawking at the Greek and Latin prefixes/suffixes of medical transcription.
-Here, spelling “pericarditis” on the fly from a doctor’s dictation might very well be extra!
+Many general transcription companies, for instance, do well to transcribe lectures, sermons or podcasts while gawking at the Greek and Latin prefixes of medical transcription.
+In this sense, spelling “pericarditis” from a doctor’s dictation might very well be extra!

 All this is to say, the burden is largely on you, the client, to look beyond baseline rates and find a company that truly meets your needs — without fees to make it happen.

 E-Typist is setup to convert audio to text for many different industries.
 Our typists, for instance, have legal secretary backgrounds.
 There is no flinching, then, at legal jargon or court transcription standards.
 It’s what we do.